Joseph Mauborgne: Biography

 As Chief of Signal, Mauborgne supported technological development and oversaw the mass production of the SCR-268 and SCR-270 Army radars.
 Just a few months after he retired (September 30, 1941), two Signal Corps soldiers — using an SCR-270 radar at Oahu, Hawaii, in the early morning of December 7, 1941 — spotted Japanese aircraft on their way in to attack Pearl Harbor.

-In addition to his professional study, Mauborgne attended the Chicago Art Institute in 1922-1923.
+In addition to his professional study, Mauborgne attended the Chicago Art Institute in 1922–1923.
 Returning to Washington D.C. in 1923 he continued his art studies at the Corcoran Art Gallery between 1923 and 26.
 Portraits and etchings produced by Mauborgne were exhibited in galleries in Washington, San Francisco, and Dayton, Ohio; acquired by the United States Military Academy, and sold to private collections.

 Mauborgne reached the mandatory retirement age in October 1941 and retired near Fort Monmouth, New Jersey.
 Among his interests were music and violin-making, for which he won an international competition in The Hague in 1949.
 During his early career, Mauborgne was a recognized marksman, on the "Distinguished Shooters" list of the Civilian Marksmanship Program.

-Mauborgne married Katherine Hale Poore in December 1907, and had two sons, one of whom was also a career Army officer.
+In December 1907, Mauborgne married Katherine Hale Poore, the daughter of Major General Benjamin A. Poore.
+They were the parents of two sons, one of whom was also a career Army officer.
 Mauborgne moved to Atlanta, Georgia, in ill health in 1970 and died on June 7, 1971.
-He was buried in Andersonville National Cemetery.

 General Mauborgne is a member of the Military Intelligence Hall of Fame.
 General Mauborgne is also known as "The Cubic General".